-Members of the Committee have a wide range of both experience and professional knowledge which, coupled with it having two co-opted persons, has continued to help demonstrate its independence.
 The Committee has the benefit of being well supported by Council officers.
 This includes the Section 151 Officer, the Monitoring Officer, and the Chief Internal Auditor as well as the Council's external auditors.

 There have been no reported major breakdowns in internal control, governance and risk management that have led to a significant loss in one form or another, nor any major weakness in the governance systems that has exposed, or continues to expose, the Council to an unacceptable level of risk.
+This includes the period to the end of March 2020 after the government announced on the 23 March 2020 a full-scale lock down of the country due to Covid-19.